matteodegobbi/vault/InferentialStatistics/formule.md

 An estimator $\hat\theta$ is consistent if it converges in probability to $\theta$:
 $\forall \epsilon>0,\ \ \lim\limits_{n\to\infty}{P(|\hat\theta-\theta|>\epsilon)}=0$

-TODO controlla se serve anceh il bias che tende a 0
+TODO controlla se serve anche il bias che tende a 0
 To check for consistency we can also alternatively check that:
 $\lim\limits_{n\to\infty}{\text{mse}(\theta;\hat\theta)}=0$, this implies $\hat\theta$ is consistent.